 You’ll want to read this post, since many in the modern world, for the first time in history, are rarely exposed to the healing rays of the sun!

-A fantastic new book by my friend and colleague, Ari Whitten, covers the over 3,000 published studies about red and near infrared light, and the benefits to human health.
+A fantastic book by my friend and colleague, Ari Whitten, covers the over 3,000 published studies about red and near-infrared light, and the benefits to human health.

 In this article:

 - The History of Light as a Healing Modality